 I mean, really?
 Why is this even a concern!
-Apparently a fake news article was circulating stating a physicist claimed that with all the people using fidget spinners in the world, with metals and magnets, it could quite possibly affect the earths center of gravity.
-However, it has since been been determined that even if everyone in the entire world were to join in one big fidget spinning party, it would have no effect on the Earth's center of gravity or rotation, so spin away!
+Apparently, a fake news article was circulating stating a physicist claimed that with all the people using fidget spinners in the world, with metals and magnets, it could quite possibly affect the earth's center of gravity.
+However, it has since been determined that even if everyone in the entire world were to join in one big fidget spinning party, it would have no effect on the Earth's center of gravity or rotation, so spin away!

 Multiple reports have stated that fidget spinners can become lodged in certain areas of the body.
 Although I feel this should not be included in any kind of instruction or disclaimer.
 It is not a good idea to shove a fidget spinner into your anal cavity.
 It's just not smart.
 I mean, I don't even understand why this is even a thing.
-Now, I will say that all the news stories that I have read on this topic appear to be fake news and are on mostly satire websites.
+Now, I will say that all the news stories that I have read on this topic appear to be fake news and are mostly from satire websites.
 But I will end this section with this, if you feel that purchasing a spinner for yourself or a family member will end up in a painful removal from any parts of the body, you should probably decide against it.

 - Did a child require surgery after choking on a fidget spinner?